Skip to Content

 Can I use a different cracker?

-How long do they last?
+How long do Fire Crackers last?

-Do they stay crispy?
+Do Fire Crackers stay crispy?

 Believe it or not they do!
 The crackers are so absorbent and there isn’t THAT much oil so they stay crispy.